Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 [1] - https://copyleft.org/guide/

 Addendum; I use the term _GPL contamination_, referring to situations where using a GPL work incorrectly legally requires you to release your work under the GPL license as well (or stop using the GPL work in a fashion that is not allowed).
-However, one could argue that GPL contamination is too harsh wording, as it only refers to the fact that if you use a GPL work beyond what is specifically allowed in the license you are in breach of contract and could be held liable.
-And in this situation, you may instead license your work under the GPL and accept to be "contaminated".
+However, one could argue that GPL contamination is too negative wording, as it only refers to the fact that if you use a GPL work beyond what is specifically allowed in the license you are in breach of contract and could be held liable - but in this situation, you may instead license your work under the GPL and accept to be "contaminated".

 ## GPL Main Points